mingshazz/crypto_arbitrage_strategy/README.md

 ### Exports:
 + Results DataFrame to CSV
 + Metrics summary to CSV
-+ Graphs exported as PNGs into the output/ folder
++ Graphs exported as PNGs into the output folder

 ## How to Use
-+ Prepare order book and bar data for both BNC and HB.
++ Prepare order book and bar data for both BNC and HB, place them in the same directory as main.py.
 + Configure thresholds: min_spread, max_volatility, and fee_rate
 + Run the backtest using backtest_arbitrage_with_bar_filter
 + Call analyze_results and plot_trades_analysis to evaluate performance
-+ Optional: Export metrics and logs for reporting
++ Export metrics and logs for reporting